debkbanerji/templyte/README.md

 # templyte
 Junior Design Project created by Team 7331

-The Templyte is a web application that allows users to upload, download, and share coding templates for starter coding projects.
+Templyte is a web application that allows users to upload, download, and share coding templates for starting coding projects.
 A coding template is a set of files that contains starter code for a programming project and has variables that the user can provide values for when the template is downloaded.

 To launch templyte:
 Install Node and NPM